 Stage 2.
 The Contractor shall consider the request, select candidates for rendering the required services.
 The specialists are selected among experienced NPP staff, affiliates of REA.
 The examination of the request with exception of the emergency cases shall be up to 2 weeks.

-After considering the results, the Contractor shall chart full names of the specialists together with their working experience (resume or CV) and send them to the Principle.
+After considering the results, the Contractor shall chart full names of the specialists together with their working experience (resume or CV including position and reimbursement rate) and send them to the Principle.
 The place of employment of the specialist (NPP/affiliate) shall be indicated in the “Organization” column.

 Stage 3.
 The Principal shall consider the proposals regarding the list of the performers and, in case of no reproof, shall send an official order-letter drawn up according to Appendix 2.